LounesMD/ReinforcementLearning/README.md

 </p>

 ## Report
 My report (available in [french](https://github.com/LounesMD/Stage2021_RL/blob/main/CompteRendu.pdf) or in [english](https://www.google.com)) proposed an in-dept study of the algorithms used.
 Note that the algorithms are not written because they are easily found on the internet.
-For my part, my work was based on this [document]([https://www.google.com](https://philippe-preux.github.io/Documents/digest-ar.pdf).
+For my part, my work was based on this document : [Reinforcement Learning](https://philippe-preux.github.io/Documents/digest-ar.pdf).